 The directive is intersectional, meaning it is used by the robot regardless of its location in robots.txt.

 The robot remembers the path to your file, processes your data and uses the results during the next visit to your site.

 If the server is overloaded and it isn't possible to process downloading requests, use the

 Crawl-delay directive.
-You can specify the minimum interval (in seconds) for a search robot to wait after loading one page, before starting
+You can specify the minimum interval (in seconds) for the search robot to wait after downloading one page, before starting to download another.

 User-Agent entry right after the

 The Yandex search robot supports fractional values for

 Crawl-Delay, such as "0.5".
 This doesn't mean that the search robot will access your site every half a second, but it may speed up the site processing.